Fleas, mites and lice in rabbits

 - The first symptoms of a parasite problem tend to include itchy skin, dandruff and alopecia (fur loss).

-- Book an appointment with your vet if you notice anything wrong with your rabbit's skin or fur.
+- Contact your vet if you notice anything wrong with your rabbit's skin or fur.

 Mites, lice and fleas are all tiny parasites that cause symptoms such as itching, rashes, alopecia (fur loss), dandruff, scabs and crusts.